 To clear an index, we use the following api.

-In this example, we cleared an index with the name of the customer, and as you can see, after deleting the customer, we received the list of available indexes and there was no index with the name of the customer.
+In this example, we deleted an index named customer and as you can see, after deleting the customer, we got a list of available indexes and there was no index named customer.